Child Development & Family Studies

 |Hispanic or Latino||2,317|

-Americans aren’t the only ones with an interest in Human Development.
+Students from other countries are interested in Human Development, too.
 About 1.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea